 I know this giblet gravy recipe should have technically been posted before Thanksgiving, but with hosting Thanksgiving at my house this year, things just got away from me.
 So I figured it would be great for Christmas dinner instead!

 How to make giblet gravy with chicken or turkey

-You can make this gravy with either a whole chicken or a whole turkey, either way.
-I’ve made it with both birds and it was delicious!
+You can make giblet gravy with either a whole chicken or a whole turkey.
+I’ve made it with both birds and either way, it is delicious!
 The particular gravy in the photo above was made with a whole chicken.
 But the process is exactly the same for a turkey.

 P.S. – If you really can’t get past the fat content, there is a link to gravy below that is far lower in fat.

 Make a double batch of this gravy recipe, because trust me – everyone wants seconds!

 Other favorite holiday side dishes